olivierhagolle/Start_maja/Readme.md

 ## Known Errors

 Some Sentinel-2 L1C products lack the angle information which is required by MAJA.
 In this case, MAJA stops processing with an error message.
 This causes issues particularly in the backward mode.
 These products were acquired in February and March 2016 and have not been reprocessed by ESA (despited repeated asks from my side).
 You should remove them from the folder which contains the list of L1C products to process.

 <a name="docker"></a>
 # Docker

 Dániel Kristóf provided us with a Dockerfile (Thank you Dániel), which, on any linux system retrieves the CentOS System, installs what is necessary and configures MAJA.
-I am really not a Docker expert, and when I tried, my system engineer immedialtely told me that there are some securities issues with Docker...
+I am really not a Docker expert, and when I tried, our lab system engineer immediately told me that there are some securities issues with Docker, and I should not install it like that...So, I never tested it.

 But if we follow Daniel's guidelines :